 Thirteen Reasons Why

 Lately I've been hearing about a Netflix series, Thirteen Reasons Why.
 Apparently a decade ago there had been a young-adult novel by Jay Asher - not to be confused with Neil Asher of Gabbleduck fame.
 The miniseries is TV-MA, and it's had mixed reviews.
 None of this has stopped your kids from binge watching this thing.

 Last Monday at work, someone dropped off a hardcover of the original.
 (Complete with the sticker from the Borders store s/he'd bought it at.
 If that's not authentic 2007, I don't know what is.)
 Last night I read it; I returned it this morning.

 I am not here to review this book, much less the series which I haven't seen yet.
 I will note in passing that the series makes some changes: it fleshes out more of the town, a bit cardboard in the novel; it explains whyever Courtney suddenly started a rumour about Hannah being gay(?); both of which data would have been useful to know in the original.
-The series makes other changes I'm not sold on - so I'm given to understand - and it also regrettably leaves alone the book's Very Special Episode simplisme.
+The series makes other changes I'm not sold on - so I'm given to understand - and it also (regrettably) retains the book's Very Special Episode simplisme.
 The series might even be worse in that the book does here-and-there allude to Hannah's mental and moral collapse.
 We don't get that in the series.

 But never mind Hannah.
 As I read the book, I'm more interested in her home town - it is doomed.
 I spent some time last night thinking of the many reasons the town is doomed (thirteen of them?) - and I wanted to read that book.
 Fortunately the series has taken off so hard, that there's going to be a sequel.